rundeck/rundeck/docker/official/README.md

 `$ docker run -m 1024m`

 The JVM is configured to use cgroup information to set the max heap allocation size.
-The RAM ratio is set to `1`, so the JVM will utilize up to about the container limit.
+The RAM ratio is set to `1` by default, so the JVM will utilize up to about the container limit.
+See `JVM_MAX_RAM_FRACTION` for information on changing this.

 ## key store security
 By defualt keystorage is set to use the database, and the encryption converters are